g-gisbert/Neural-Inpainting-Of-Folded-Fabric-Meshes/README.md

 conda env create -f environment.yaml conda activate NIF
 ```
+The project has been tested with CUDA driver version 11.7.
 To download the weights and the database, use the command:
 ```bash
 ./downloadWeights.sh